General Information Questions

 10. How is my “financial need” determined?

-Your individual family’s ability to contribute to the cost of education is determined by the calculation of the “Expected Family Contribution” (EFC).
+Your individual family’s ability to contribute to the cost of education is determined by the calculation of the “Student Aid Index” (SAI).
 This calculation, completed by the federal processor after submitting your FAFSA, uses the information you provided on your FAFSA and a formula called “federal methodology.”
 This formula considers FAFSA information, which includes but is not limited to: student and parent income and assets, family size, and the number of family members enrolled in college.
-After receiving your EFC amount from the federal processor, the Office of Financial Aid then subtracts your EFC from the standard student budget (average cost of attendance).
+After receiving your SAI amount from the federal processor, the Office of Financial Aid then subtracts your SAI from the standard student budget (average cost of attendance).
 In formula form:

-Cost of Attendance – EFC = Student Financial Need
+Cost of Attendance – SAI = Student Financial Need

 11. What is a “Standard Student Budget,” or “Average Cost of Attendance?”